neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 This service usually finds the most icons, but also the most useless icons.

 **Besticon** uses a [besticon](https://github.com/mat/besticon) third party service to find icons.
+It usually returns the best icons and also good default icons if none is found.
+If no api url is provided, our shared Besticon instance will be used.
 The service can be self hosted by following our [tutorial](./Besticon-Self-Hosting).
 The url for the service can be defined in the settings.
 Any compatible api is accepted.
-It usually returns the best icons and also good default icons if none is found.

 **favicongrabber.com** is free, requires no software and delivers good icons.
 There is an api request limit which means that it can be slower.